 Images captured by camera traps were collected and examined to determine the number of capture events that occurred for each camera for each day of the monitoring periods.
 All images taken were date and time stamped.
 Capture events were determined by the number of individual foxes or feral cats that were photographed at a particular camera trap on a particular day.
 Identifying individual foxes was not possible due to their similarity in coat while individual feral cats could on occasion be identified based on significant size differences and coat markings.
-Events were recorded as being when multiple captures occurred at the same camera trap in a night but with >5minutes between photographs, except when foxes were travelling in opposite directions or multiple animals were detected on the one photograph.
+Events were recorded as being when multiple captures occurred at the same camera trap in a night but not with >5minutes between photographs, except when foxes or feral cats were travelling in opposite directions or multiple animals were detected on the one photograph.
+In some instances, individual cats could be identified based on coat colouration and patterns.

-Sand plots were used during all three monitoring periods as a way to passively assess the presence or absence of foxes and feral cats at multiple locations in the WCHNP.
-A total of 20 sand plots were set for each of the three monitoring periods and set on roads and tracks running through the WCHNP as well as CoA land.
+Sand plots were used during two monitoring periods (pre and post control) as a way to passively assess the presence or absence of foxes and feral cats at multiple locations in the WCHNP.
+A total of 30 sand plots were set for each of the three monitoring periods and were placed on roads and tracks running through WCHNP as well as CoA land.
 Sand plots were approximately 1 m in width across the whole track and consisted of lightly raked sand or dirt that would hold an identifiable impression of an animal's footprint.
 Plots were checked over three consecutive days and footprints were identified and recorded as a presence or absence score for the location.
+Sand plots were established at intervals of one (1) kilometre to minimise the likelihood of capturing images of the same fox or cat on multiple cameras.